-The Master of Social Work program prepares advanced social work professionals to provide services to at-risk socially and economically diverse children, adults, and families.
-Graduates are prepared for professional practice in social service agencies serving children, adolescents, adults, and families and communities in the southern urban/suburban/rural region of metropolitan Chicago.
-The primary goal of the GSU M.S.W. program is to prepare highly qualified, competent advanced social work professionals to engage in critical practice grounded in a social justice ethic.
+The Master of Social Work program prepares advanced social work professionals to provide services to at-risk socially and economically diverse children and families.
+Graduates are prepared for employment in social service agencies serving children, adolescents, and families in the southern urban/suburban/rural region of metropolitan Chicago.
+The primary goal of the GSU M.S.W. program is to prepare highly qualified, competent advanced social work professionals to engage in critical practice.